Five.

 What the Bogleheads get right

 Diversified index investing beats most active management over time.
 Low costs matter enormously.
-Market timing is a losing game for almost everyone.
 The Frame is built on these foundations.

 What the Frame adds